Refinancing your home mortgage loan can be a benefit or a detriment to you, depending upon a few factors.

 It’s an even better idea if you have an FHA loan with a mandatory mortgage insurance payment each month.
 If you’ve acquired 20% equity in the house and your credit is good, you can refinance into a conventional loan and do away with the mortgage insurance payments.

 It can also be a good idea to refinance and take some cash out if the cash is going to be used to do renovations and increase the value of the house.
+Replacing an old roof with a newer steel one adds longevity to the overall structure and greatly increases a house’s value.
+The addition of more square footage is also a profitable renovation.

 If the purpose is to extend the length of the loan or take cash out for an unnecessary expense – such as a new car or a vacation – it’s a very poor idea.